DrewNull/episerver-prerender-io/README.md

     it later.

 3. Depending on your frontend implementation, you might need to **configure CORS**.
-Foundation SPA, for example, will not accept AJAX requests from a hostname that it doesn't expect.
+Foundation SPA, for example, will not accept XHRs from a hostname that it doesn't expect.

     To get Foundation SPA working, find the `.env` file in `Spa.Frontend`